Republican Alliance for Social Forces

-The Republican Alliance of Social Forces is an electoral alliance in Egypt that will compete in the 2015 Egyptian parliamentary election.
-Some candidates from this list as well as the Reawakening of Egypt list have withdrawn from their own lists and joined the Egypt list.
+The Republican Alliance of Social Forces was an electoral alliance in Egypt that competed in the 2015 Egyptian parliamentary election.
+Some candidates from this list as well as the Reawakening of Egypt list withdrew from their own lists and joined the Egypt list.

+Major figures in the alliance included Tahany al-Gebaly, a former vice president on the Supreme Constitutional Court, Hossam Khairallah, who was an officer in the General Intelligence Service, and Hassan Shaaban, who was the vice president of the New Wafd Party.
+The alliance ran on the list system in Cairo.